 PEER-COMMIT-ELEMENT(Ed))

+The scalars and elements shall be converted to octet strings according to 8.2a.7.2 prior to being passed to CN().
 The message shall be transmitted to the peer as described in 8.2a.7 (Framing of SAE).

 Processing of a peer’s Confirm Message

-Upon receipt of a peer’s Confirm Message a verifier is computed, which is the expected value of the peer’s confirmation, peer-confirm.
+Upon receipt of a peer’s Confirm Message a verifier is computed, which is the expected value of the peer’s confirmation, peer-confirm, extracted from the received Confirm Message.
+The verifier is computed by passing the KCK and the send-confirm counter from the received Confirm Message (see 7.3.1.35 (Send-Confirm field)) concatenated with the scalar and element from the received and sent Commit Messages to the confirmation function CN.

-verifier = CN(KCK, send-confirm || peer-commit-scalar ||
+verifier = CN(KCK, peer-send-confirm || peer-commit-scalar ||

 PEER-COMMIT-ELEMENT(Ed) || commit-scalar || COMMIT-ELEMENT(Ed))

+The scalars and elements shall be converted to octet strings according to 8.2a.7.2 prior to being passed to CN().
 If the verifier equals peer-confirm, the STA shall accept the peer’s authentication and set the lifetime of the PMK to the minimum of the lifetime of the password used to generate PWE and the value dot11RSNAConfigPMKLifetime.
 If the verifier differs from the peer-confirm, the STA shall reject the peer’s authentication and destroy the PMK.

 Modify section 8.2a.8.1 as indicated: